-We have also granted stock awards which vest based on continued service over a three-year period and the achievement of a performance goal based on the level of dividends declared over the vesting period.
+We have also granted restricted stock unit awards, which we sometimes refer to as "stock awards" in this proxy statement, which vest based on continued service over a three-year period and the achievement of a performance goal based on the level of dividends declared over the vesting period.
 Over a period of years, if we achieve expected business performance, we expect that the long term incentive plan should pay out at target levels.